Dorothea Waddingham: Trial

-Waddingham's trial started on 4 February 1936 before Mr Justice Goddard.
-Her barrister was Mr Eales, with the prosecution by Norman Birkett (a rarity, for Birkett normally handled criminal defence).
-Birkett brought out much damaging testimony, including how Ada Baguley's last meal was heavy and rich for a woman in her condition: Waddingham admitted that she gave Ada pork, baked potatoes, kidney beans and two portions of fruit pie.
+Waddingham's trial started on 4 February 1936 before Justice Rayner Goddard.
+Her barrister was Mr. Eales, with the prosecution by Norman Birkett (a rarity, for Birkett normally handled criminal defence).
+Birkett brought out much damaging testimony, including how Ada Baguley's last meal was heavy and rich for a woman in her condition: Waddingham admitted that she gave Ada pork, baked potatoes, kidney beans, and two portions of fruit pie.
 It was suggested as an effort to disguise the cause of death and showed a lack of concern for the patient's welfare.
-The result was that Waddingham was convicted of using morphine to poison Mrs Baguley and Ada.
+The result was that Waddingham was convicted of using morphine to poison Mrs. Baguley and Ada.
 The purported motive behind the murders was to gain the Baguleys' estate.
-It was also revealed that Waddingham claimed that Dr Mansfield gave her surplus morphine tablets for Ada Baguley, which that doctor denied.
+It was also revealed that Waddingham claimed that Dr. Mansfield gave her surplus morphine tablets for Ada Baguley, which that doctor denied.
 In trial, Sullivan was discharged for insufficient evidence, although the so-called note from Ada Baguley regarding cremation was written by him.

 Waddingham was found guilty on 27 February.
-Despite a recommendation of mercy, due to her being a mother of several young children, she was hanged on 16 April 1936, having confessed to the crime shortly before her execution.
+Despite a recommendation of mercy due to her being a mother of several young children, she was hanged on 16 April 1936, having confessed to the crime shortly before her execution.
 Her execution was carried out at Winson Green Prison and her hangman was Thomas Pierrepoint, assisted by his nephew Albert Pierrepoint.

 Waddingham was a mother of five and was still breastfeeding her 3-month old baby at the time of her execution.
 10,000 people gathered outside the gaol to demonstrate against the execution, chanting "Stop this mother murder!".
 The protests were led by the prominent abolitionist Violet Van der Elst.

 The fiancé of Ada Baguley committed suicide after her death.